CASE/C-AD seminars for graduate students and postdocs

 The main goal of the CASE seminars is to provide a venue where grad students and postdocs can get together, learn about each others' research and open their scientific horizons in general.
 The seminars will be a mix of student’s and postdoc’s presentations of their recent results, dry runs of conference presentations, reviews of journal articles, visits to BNL accelerators and testing areas and occasional invited presentations by senior scientists from BNL and SBU.

-The seminars are held every other Thursday, from 4:30 to 5:30 pm in the RHIC Main Control Room meeting area (bldg.
+The seminars are typically held every other Thursday, from 4:30 to 5:30 pm in the RHIC Main Control Room meeting area (bldg.
 911B, 2nd floor) at BNL.

 - February 2, 2017: Beam Break-Up (BBU) instability simulations for Cornell CBETA by William Lou (Cornell University).